 There are other parties involved in the election, such as the Green Party, the Libertarian Party, the Constitution Party, plus an assortment of third-party and independent candidates, but, at the end of the day, it’s a two-horse race between the Democrats and the Republicans and if you took the time to look at the approval ratings I posted for each party, that means all of this could result in one interesting possibility: A potential showdown between Democrat leader Hilary Clinton and Republican front-runner Donald Trump.
 Hillary is currently leading overall, but recent polls show that Trump is rapidly making ground and is a legitimate threat to make it all the way to the White House, but I’m guessing if he does it wouldn’t be the first time he’s thrown a black family out of their home.

-The USA is a democracy and that would entail me giving both Clinton and Trump equal representation, but writing about Hillary Clinton is boring, so I’ll just post this cartoon of her (left) and let Trump speak for himself (all sources are on his Wikiquote page) in…
+The USA is a democracy and that would entail me giving both Clinton and Trump equal representation, but writing about Hillary Clinton is boring, so I’ll just post this cartoon of her (above, left) and let Trump speak for himself (all sources are on his Wikiquote page) in…

 The Wisdom of the Donald.